It must be a curious time to be a Liverpool fan at the moment.

-Rodgers recognises that Liverpool's team was centred on getting the best from Suarez, which is, of course, understandable given his talent, but now that he's gone, it means they will be forced to change the way they play.
+Rodgers recognises that Liverpool's team was centred around getting the best from Suarez, which is of course understandable given his talent, but now that he's gone, it means they will be forced to change the way they play.

-Of course, with the likes of Adam Lallana and Lazar Markovic complementing Raheem Sterling and Philippe Coutinho, Liverpool will have some fine attacking talent on which to base another title challenge; but none of them have Suarez's ability to change a game and do so consistently.
+Of course, with the likes of Adam Lallana and Lazar Markovic complementing Raheem Sterling and Philippe Coutinho, Liverpool will have some fine attacking talent on which to base another title challenge, none of them have Suarez's ability to change a game, and do so consistently.

 The good news for Liverpool is that the spending doesn't seem to be over by a long way.
 Rodgers confirmed in the Daily Mail that they haven't even touched the near-£70 million received in the Suarez deal yet: